 - These particles may be organized as a solid, a liquid, or a gas, as determined by their temperature, which affects the average speed with which they move

 - Different substances can be characterized by the amount of mass contained in each unit of volume (their density)

 Click here to download the Middle School Sample Unit-Water Chemistry

-A one-year membership to the AMTA is included in workshop registration fees for first-time modelers.
+A reduced one-year membership fee of $25 to AMTA is available for first-time Modeling Workshop attendees.
 AMTA members have access to ALL curricular materials, webinars, distance learning courses, and other membership services!

 For more information on upcoming workshops, click here.